GeorgiaSarri/TextClassification/README.md

 Reviews are classified in 3 classes (negative, neutral and positive), the dataset includes 2573 reviews which are considered a small number for training.

 ## Project Desrciption
-Due to the small size of the dataset many candidate classifiers were tested and tuned to get the best result.
+Due to the small size of the dataset many candidate hyper-parameters were tuned to get the best results.
 The following classifiers were selected:

-1. Naïve Bayes
+1. Intializers
-2. Logistic Reggression
+2. Dropout rate
-3. K-NN
+3. Activation function
-4. Support Vector Machines (SVM)
-5. Random forest Classifier
-6. Bagging Classifier
-7. ExtraTreesClassifier
+4. Learning rate reduction
+5. Early Stopping
+6. Units Dense layer of hidden layers

 Additionally two different text representation were tried:
 1. TF-IDF Vectors